kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 ## Launch of Kubeflow central dashboard

 You can access the Kubeflow dashboard using the istio-ingressgateway service.
-To see your setting of for the istio-ingressgateway service, execute the following commands:
+To see your settings for the istio-ingressgateway service, execute the following commands:
 ```
 export INGRESS_HOST=$(minikube ip)
 export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}')